anonymousz97/GRUD/README.md

                 --region 1-10
 ```

-Be aware of CustomDiscriminator class in model/grud.py
+Be aware of CustomDiscriminator class in model/grud_model.py
+Right now you can only modify the list of dense layers in the file or put it in the config file, but i haven't edit the config file yet.
+Will be update in the future...

 ## Arguments
 | Args | Default | Description |